Vinay-ctrl2001/Nykaa-Marketing-Campaign/README.md

 - Total Spend : 20.96 Million

-# Insights
+# 🔎Insights

 - Social media emerged as the top-performing channel with a 2.8% ROI, while Paid Ads, SEO, Influencer, and Email maintained a steady return of 2.7% each.

--  Annual ROI declined from $15.3 billion in 2024 to $13.3 billion in 2025.
-On a month-to-month basis, performance remained stable, with the exception of a notable dip in June.
+- Annual ROI declined from 2.72 % in 2024 to 2.71 % in 2025.in quarter 2 it dip 2.69 % On a month-to-month basis, performance remained stable, with the exception of a notable dip in April 2.64 & June 2.60.

+- Revenue Breakdown: Working Women lead ($5.81B), followed immediately by College Students ($5.80B).
+Premium Shoppers ($5.71B) and Tier-2 Customers ($5.69B) sit in the mid-tier,
+- while Youth customers contribute the remaining $5.64B.

+# 📖Recommendations

+-